nextflow-io/nextflow/docs/container.rst

 Nextflow is able to transparently pull remote container images stored in the `Singularity-Hub <https://singularity-hub.org/>`_, `Singularity Library <https://cloud.sylabs.io/library/>`_, or any Docker compatible registry.

-.. note:: This feature requires you have installed Singularity 2.3.x or higher
+.. note:: This feature requires Singularity 2.3.x or higher

 By default when a container name is specified, Nextflow checks if an image file with that name exists in the local file system.
 If that image file exists, it's used to execute the container.
 If a matching file does not exist,